Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 What is morphine used for?

-4. With a severe attack of angina pectoris.
+4. With a severe attack of angina.

 Side effects

-expressiveness side effects depends on the dose and duration of use.
+Expressiveness side effects depends on the dose and duration of use.

 Contraindications

-An absolute contraindication is hypersensitivity to opiates.
+An absolute contraindication is increased sensitivity to opiates.

-• kidney failure;
+• renal failure;

 • abdominal pain of unknown etiology;